sercankulcu/sercankulcu.github.io/_thoughts/understanding-the-realities-of-growing-old.md

 ---
-title: 'Growing Older Is Not the Same as Becoming Old'
+title: "Curiosity Has Room to Grow Older"
 date: 2023-01-04
-description: "A person can repeat the same year twenty times and merely become older — experience becomes useful only when examined."
+description: "Curiosity can change with age without denying the losses and limits that aging brings."
 tags:
   - aging
   - curiosity
   - growth
 ---

-Age arrives gradually, but our awareness of it often arrives in flashes.

-A photograph looks older than we expect.
-Someone we remember as a child is suddenly an adult.
-Recovery takes longer.
-A birthday number begins to sound less abstract.
+Age arrives gradually, but awareness of it can arrive in flashes.
+A photograph looks older than expected.
+Someone remembered as a child is an adult.
+A familiar task takes longer to recover from.
+A birthday number begins to feel less abstract.

-The body keeps a calendar even when the mind does not.

-What interests me more, however, is that growing older and becoming old are not exactly the same process.

-One is biological.
-The other can become a habit of withdrawal.

-Montaigne wrote about aging without pretending that philosophy could negotiate with nature.
-The body changes.
-Energy changes.
-Possibilities narrow.
-People disappear from our lives.
-Any serious reflection on age has to admit loss.

-But loss is not the whole account.

-Years also create comparison.
-A problem that once seemed catastrophic may become recognizable.
-We learn which arguments repeat themselves under different names.
-We become less impressed by some forms of status and more attentive to time, health, and people who make ordinary days easier.

-None of this is automatic wisdom.
-A person can repeat the same year twenty times and merely become older.

-Experience becomes useful only when it is examined.

-That is why I increasingly think curiosity matters more than trying to remain young.
-Curiosity keeps the world from shrinking entirely to what we already know.
-It gives us reasons to read another book, learn another tool, listen to someone younger, change an opinion, visit a place, ask a question that may reveal our ignorance.

-The body will continue to record time.

-I cannot argue with that.

-But I would rather measure aging by more than what becomes difficult.

-As long as something can still make me genuinely curious, the future has not become only repetition.
+I am interested in how curiosity changes alongside those reminders.
+It is tempting to make curiosity a test of whether someone has stayed young.
+That seems unfair to both curiosity and age.
+Illness, grief, fatigue, and limited opportunities can narrow a person's activity without saying anything simple about their willingness to live.

+There are losses that no attitude cancels.
+Bodies change, people disappear, and some possibilities close.
+A reflection on aging needs room for that without demanding a cheerful lesson from it.

+Years can also create useful comparison.
+A problem once experienced as a catastrophe becomes recognizable.
+We have seen a similar argument before.
+Some forms of status matter less, while time with a particular person matters more.
+None of this happens automatically, but experience can give judgment more to work with.

+Curiosity helps me use that experience without making it the boundary of what I can know.
+Another book, an unfamiliar tool, or a conversation with someone younger can expose an assumption that has been comfortable for too long.

+Those encounters need not be ambitious.
+Reading a page carefully can count.
+So can asking a question about something everybody else seems to understand.
+Curiosity does not have to produce a new skill or an impressive story to make the day less closed.

+I cannot choose all the ways age will change my life.
+I can look for forms of interest that fit the life available, including when its scale becomes smaller.
+There may still be something I want to understand tomorrow.